abboudl/Chik-p/readme.md

 - Kurt **K**osubek
 - Jamie **P**augh

-Taking the first letter of each of their last names, you get **Chik-p** (pronouced "Chickpea").
+Taking the first letter of each of their last names, you get **Chik-p** (prononuced "Chickpea").
 Chickpeas are the main ingredient in **hummus, a heavenly substance** and the subject of many of our conversations.
 I can honestly say that these five chickpeas make my life taste like hummus every day. **- Louai Abboud**

 ## Credits